 Education, Training and Development Option

-Under the Education, Training and Development Option you may continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain short education, training or development.
-Your Intreo centre may make special signing-on arrangements so that you can attend your chosen course.
+Under the Education, Training and Development Option you may continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain short courses of education, training or development.
+Your Intreo Centre may make special signing-on arrangements so that you can attend your chosen course.

 The Education, Training and Development Option is an administrative scheme.
 This means you cannot appeal a refusal to the Social Welfare Appeals Office.
-However you can seek a review of a decision.
-This will be made by an officer of the Department of Social Protection not involved in the decision being reviewed or by a more senior officer.
+However, you can seek a review of a decision.
+This will be made by an officer of the Department of Employment Affairs and Social Protection (DEASP) not involved in the decision being reviewed or by a more senior officer.
 The review will look at whether the guidelines were applied correctly and that the correct processes were followed.

 To qualify for the Education, Training and Development Option and keep your Jobseeker’s Allowance or Jobseeker's Benefit you must be: